Dandelion Extract Benefits – Research & Applications | MY8®

 - Regulation of lipid metabolism: The extract influenced the metabolism of glycerophospholipids and unsaturated fatty acids, which are relevant for tumor development.

-- Modulation of key signaling pathways: The extract downregulated CHKA expression and inhibited the PI3K/AKT/SREBP/FADS2 axis, important metabolic pathways in cancer growth.
+- Modulation of key signaling pathways: The extract lowered CHKA expression and inhibited the PI3K/AKT/SREBP/FADS2 axis, important metabolic pathways in cancer growth.

-The results underline the potential of dandelion extract in complementary cancer therapy.
-Due to its natural properties and targeted effect on lipid metabolism, the extract could be a promising approach to support difficult-to-treat cancers.
+The results underscore the potential of dandelion extract in complementary cancer therapy.
+Due to its natural properties and targeted effect on lipid metabolism, the extract could be a promising approach to support in difficult-to-treat cancers.

 Stay informed and discover more about our product:

-Follow us on Instagram for updates and inspiration, and sign up to our newsletter to not miss any news and offers!
+Follow us on Instagram for updates and inspiration, and sign up for our newsletter to not miss any news and offers!